 Wide spread social media consensus (including profit driven internet directions and the directions that come with the units), is that UV in the home aquarium needs to have high wattages, low flows, high dwell times, splitters and/or flow control valves to be very effective.
 This is simply incorrect.

 Low wattages and low residence times are both very effective because of an obscure scientific principle called the “Reciprocity Rule in Photobiology” (a residence time of one second in ten passes has the same effect as a residence time of ten seconds in a single pass).
 It is based on the fact that aquarium water will pass though a UV unit many times, so any pathogen is exposed to the UV light many times.
-Roughly one watt per ten gallons of aquarium water is enough to kill even ich trophonts, even at high flow rates and low residence times.
+Roughly one watt per ten gallons (40 liter) of aquarium water is enough to kill even ich trophonts, even at high flow rates and low residence times.

 When we say “obscure” we do definitely mean “OBSCURE“.
 Ninety nine percent of the social media commentators on using UV in ponds or aquariums know nothing about the “Reciprocity Rule in Photobiology”.
 You will find many papers on UV in the aquarium that obviously don’t even know about the rule.